DinaLo44/E-commerce-backend/README.md

 # E-commerce-backend
-This application was created to run a successful functionality of an E-commerce platform based on the CRUD operations (create, read, update and delete) using Sequelize models.
+This application was created to run a successful functionality of an E-commerce platform based on the RESTful CRUD operations (create, read, update and delete) using Sequelize models.

 # Description
 In order to start this application it is necessary to run the server with the commands "npm start" or "node server.js", and a message will display to inform that the application is listening on the port 3001.
 Then it is necessary to type the commands "npm run seed" to populate the models' tables with all the information related to categories, products, tags and product tags.
 Insomnia is the software used to test how this application works.